-Lucara's auditor is PricewaterhouseCoopers LLP, Chartered Accountants, who have audited the Company's 2014 financial statements.
+Lucara's auditor is PricewaterhouseCoopers LLP, Chartered Accountants, who have audited the Company's 2015 financial statements.
 PwC are independent within the meaning of the rules of professional conduct of the Institute of Chartered Accountants of British Columbia.

-The individuals who are qualified persons for the purposes of National Instrument 43-101 are listed in the technical reports referenced in Items 4.2.1.1 and 4.2.1.3 of this AIF.
-To the knowledge of the Company, no person or company named or referred to under this Item 14 beneficially owns, directly or indirectly, 1% or more of any class of the Company's outstanding securities.
+The individuals who are qualified persons for the purposes of National Instrument 43-101 are listed in the technical reports referenced in Item 4.2.1.1 of this AIF.
+To the knowledge of the Company, the persons or companies named or referred to under this Item 14 hold beneficially, directly or indirectly, less than 1% of any class of the Company's securities.